 Our clubs organise a wide variety of social and professional events and gatherings including camps, networking events, BBQs, productions, friendly competitions, conferences and more, for over 10,000 student members.
 Everyone is welcome and encouraged to experience this vital and vibrant part of uni life.

 Benefits of Clubs & Societies

-Joining a club or society (or two) at university will not only help students make new friends and make their time studying at university more enjoyable, but it can also help to develop both life and vocational skils which can assist with their future employment.
-Clubs & Societies helps develop skills such as:
+Joining a club or society (or two) at university will not only help you make new friends, and make your time studying at university more enjoyable, but it can also help to develop both life and vocational skills which can assist with future employment opportunities.
+Clubs & Societies offer a range of benefits and opportunities including:

-- Networking - Clubs provide numerous networking activities that not only help members with the development of social or studying networks but also the opportunity to interact with industry professionals through specific events.
+- Involvement in activities that not only help with the development of social or studying networks, but also the opportunity to interact with industry professionals through specific events